Video Game: Robot Odyssey

 intended for children.

-The hero is a person who in a series of screens is shown to wake up from a dream and steps out of bed, inexplicably falling into Robotropolis, a city of robots.
+The protagonist is a person who in a series of screens is shown to wake up from a dream and steps out of bed, inexplicably falling into Robotropolis, a city of robots.
 The person can escape only by programming robots to solve puzzles.

 The game teaches basic concepts in electrical engineering; to solve the puzzles you must wire and rewire your robots.
 There is an extensive tutorial system to help you learn the concepts.